-- Meeting are held either in Betty Irene Moore Hall 1000 (BIM-1000) in Sacramento, Bishop Ranch 1503 (BR-1503), or remotely by Zoom. - In-person meetings are held only when public health protocol allows, otherwise by Zoom.
-In-person seats are available only to students enrolled in that section. - When sessions are held by zoom, you may attend either section. - Complete required one hour (~50 minutes) of asynchronous instruction (recorded videos) PRIOR to each week's meeting. - Complete all required readings PRIOR to each week's meeting. - All readings in this course are considered secondary materials and are for providing background information and reinforcing materials. - Optional readings are intended for students intending to pursue this topic further.
+- In-person meetings are held according to public health protocol guidance. - Complete required one hour (~50 minutes) of asynchronous instruction (recorded videos) PRIOR to each week's meeting. - Complete all required readings PRIOR to each week's meeting. - All readings in this course are considered secondary materials and are for providing background information and reinforcing materials. - Optional readings are intended for students intending to pursue this topic further.

-Week 1: Investors and Portfolio Management
+Week 1: Investors, Portfolio Management, and Portfolio Returns